 A typical Instagram post from @akinbelfon17 (Click to enlarge)

 Does it worry you that what happened to Lord Aleem could potentially happen to you?

-@akinbelfon17: Yes, it worries me that I may be the target of thieves, and that’s why I don't give out my personal information to anyone who contacts me online.
+@akinbelfon17: Yes, it worries me that I may be the target of thieves, and that’s why I don't give out my personal information to anyone that contacts me online.

 Do you think it's a good idea to flaunt your wealth online?

-A typical Instagram post from Luke (Click to enlarge)
+A typical Instagram post from "Luke", who asked not to be identified.
+(Click to enlarge)

 Does it worry you that you could find yourself in the same situation as Lord Aleem?

-But you have no problem flaunting your wealth online?
+But you have no problem flaunting your wealth online, still?

 Do you get much backlash over any of the images you post?

 Not really.
 It’s much more like a mix of admiration and jealousy.
 I don’t think people see rich people in a good way, and therefore they use social media like Instagram to spread their hate.
 But, in the end, they just crave the same life.